LogoLogo

 S&S 24's are a beautiful little sailing boat and they don't change hands very often as a result.
 As you will no doubt be aware NZ has a lot of heavy weather and they easily handle anything the weather there throws at them.
 Really great sea-boats!!
 Comfortable and fast for their length and displacement.

-See attached (above) photo of mine taken in NZ a number of years ago.
+See attached (below) photo of mine taken in NZ a number of years ago.

 Yours faithfully,